Must-knows about Swiss (e)SIM cards

 • The SIM card can only be used in phones, not in other devices.
 Other devices can use the hotspot of your phone though.

-• Your phone needs to be SIM-lock-free.
+• Your phone needs to be unlocked.
+This allows changing/adding a SIM for any network.

 • You can’t recharge the SIM card when the 30 days have expired or the data is all used up.
 If you need more, you will need to buy another SIM card.